 In response to the developments within the screen industry, ATEED has established the Screen Development Opportunities Programme, headed by Felicity Letcher.
 The programme’s aim is to support industry development, and raise the capacity and capability that increased opportunities provide.
 The programme will be run in co-operation with industry and intends to be responsive to the industry’s needs as they develop over the next few years.

-The first activity has been to develop a screen Skills & Training Programme led by Marg Slater from Slater Films (hyperlink to website/bio).
+The first activity has been to develop a screen Skills & Training Programme led by Marg Slater from Slater Films.

 Programmes will include: